Jennifer Connelly: 1986–1999: Mainstream films

 Connelly next appeared in Of Love and Shadows, a 1994 Argentine-American drama film written and directed by Betty Kaplan starring Antonio Banderas.
 In 1995, director John Singleton cast Connelly as a lesbian college student in Higher Learning.
 She then appeared in the 1996 independent film Far Harbor as Elie, a prominent person in a Hollywood studio who writes a screenplay based on her traumas.

 In 1996, Connelly followed up with the neo-noir crime thriller Mulholland Falls, which featured the murder of Allison Pond (Connelly), mistress of General Timms (John Malkovich), and the investigation by a group of detectives led by Maxwell Hoover (Nick Nolte).
-New York magazine wrote about a scene that reveals the link between Timms and Pond: "This footage is actually dirty.
+New York wrote about a scene that reveals the link between Timms and Pond: "This footage is actually dirty.
 That is, it makes us feel like voyeurs when looking at it, but it's so juicily erotic that we can hardly look away".
 Regarding the nude scenes in the film, Connelly said: "It kind of shocked everyone who knows me that I wound up doing this movie, because I had always been so careful about nudity, it was very much a part of this character and I couldn't be coy or guarded or self-conscious—otherwise it wouldn't work.
 It was sort of a challenge I wanted to take on, I guess".
 Mulholland Falls was a box office failure.

 She began to appear in small-budget films which garnered praise from critics, such as 1997's drama Inventing the Abbotts, set in the late 1950s, in which she played the part of Eleanor, one of three daughters of the town millionaire, Lloyd Abbott.
-The critic from Entertainment Weekly thought Connelly gave a strong performance; writing she "raises the stakes any time she’s on screen".
+The critic from Entertainment Weekly thought Connelly gave a strong performance; writing she "raises the stakes any time she's on screen".
 Co-producer Ron Howard, who would later direct Connelly in A Beautiful Mind, said, "She not only was beautiful and seductive but gave some difficult psychological moments in the film a lot of depth and complexity.
 She had an extraordinary combination of talent and beauty, and I guess I stored that information in the back of my brain".

 Her next appearance was in the critically acclaimed 1998 science fiction film Dark City, in which she played alongside Rufus Sewell, William Hurt, Ian Richardson and Kiefer Sutherland.
 Connelly portrayed femme fatale Emma, a torch singer whose husband, John Murdoch (Rufus Sewell), suffers from amnesia.
 As Murdoch is regaining his memories, Emma is kidnapped by Mr. Hand (Richard O'Brien) and The Strangers, who alter her memories and assign her a new identity.
 Author Sean McMullen wrote, "Jennifer Connelly is visually splendid as the 1940s femme fatale (Emma)."